marianditt/valid-cast/README.md

 Composite validators are used to build powerful validators from simpler building blocks.
 Composite validators take validators and return a composed validator.
 Composed validators can again be used in other composite validators.
-Other than building more powerful validation rules, composite validators can also build arbitrary complex types.
+Other than building more powerful validation rules, composite validators can also cast to arbitrary complex result types.

 #### Example - ChainValidator